osrf/gazebo_tutorials/build_world/tutorial.md

 ## Scale
 The scale tool allows you to resize a model in the x, y, and z directions.
 Currently the scale tool only works with simple shapes, i.e. box, cylinder and sphere.
 Select this tool now and click on a simple shape.
 A three axes visual marker will appear over the object, which allows you to scale the x, y, and z dimensions of the object.

-Try scaling the simple shapes into a different sizes.
+Try scaling the simple shapes into different sizes.

 # Delete Models